chrisburnell/chrisburnell.com/src/posts/articles/2018-10-15-variables-for-both.md

 }
 ```

-Additionally, because we’re using SCSS, and to keep our code DRY, we’ll utilise the SCSS Map that we set earlier and iterate over it to create a CSS Variable for each of our SCSS Variables and Map values.
+Additionally, because we’re using SCSS, and to keep our code DRY, we’ll use the SCSS Map that we set earlier and iterate over it to create a CSS Variable for each of our SCSS Variables and Map values.

 ```css
 :root {